samhiner/astroneuralnet/README.md

 ### neuralnetworktrain.py (nonexistent so far)
 The actual neural network.
 Run this to train the model.

-### neuralnetworkeval.py (nonexistent so far)
+### neuralnetworkeval.ipynb (nonexistent so far)
 Once you have trained the neural network, use this for more in-depth testing.
 (Maybe give option to save on main network and if you do then you can go here and test on any image and stuff)